AsafY/Crosphera-Local-Print-Server/README.md

 # Crosphera-Local-Print-Server

 # Enable direct printing from browser on windows machine
+# great for printing reciepts & shipping labels right from your javascript code.
+# prints any html.

 # you might need to add permissions to the default port:
 # netsh http add urlacl url=http://+:17080/ user="_DOMAIN\_USER"